 VERDICT: You can improve your photos in Serif Affinity Photo software, giving them a professional finishing.
-But mind that this is not a simple program for beginners.
+But mind that this is not a simple program for beginners, but also efficient photo restoration software.

 Affinity Photo resembles Adobe Photoshop.
 Their interfaces and tools layout are similar but at a lower cost, which pleases many beginners.
 However, when it comes to advanced photo manipulation capabilities, Adobe Photoshop is still a leader.

 Affinity Photo is a British photo editor that is similar to Photoshop and Corel PaintShop Pro.
-It isn’t a software for photo importing or organizing, it's rather a good choice for image retouching, photo merging for panoramas, making a HDR effect, and basic digital drawing.
+It is also a good alternaive to basic free photo organizing software, with an extensive toolset for image retouching, photo merging for panoramas, making a HDR effect, and basic digital drawing.

 However, all programs have certain drawbacks, and Affinity Photo is no exception.
-I don’t like that such advanced tools as tone mapping or panorama blending are rather slowly and are inferior to Photoshop.
+I don’t like that such advanced tools as tone mapping or panorama blending are rather slowly and are inferior to those available in the best photo sharpening software.

 In addition, some of the algorithms should be improved, for example, the one that manages the adjustment layers of shadow and highlight.
-It seems that Photoshop can get more detail from shadows and highlights than Affinity Photo.
+It seems that Photoshop can get more detail from shadows and highlights than Affinity Photo, and this feature is regularly described in Affinity Photo vs Photoshop comparative analyses.

 Affinity Photo has all the basic photo editing tools you can expect: red-eye removal, cropping, selecting, drawing tools, as well as instruments for creating vector shapes.
-It also includes more advanced tools, such as clone stamp, batch edit, font effects, and lens distortion correction.
+It also includes more advanced tools, such as clone stamp, batch edit, font effects, and lens distortion correction and can become a great alternative to Photoshop for iPad.

 Affinity Photo’s interface is divided into separate task-oriented workspaces, called personas.
 This means that you will see only icons related to what you are working with.
 As in Photoshop, the interface has the toolbar on the left, the top panel and context toolbar at the top, and all the corresponding panels at the right.
 There are 25 panels, which you can add as you wish.